Don't Miss the Virtual Event on ZOOM with our Reclamation Artists on January 27th, 2025! Register Now!

 About Our Partnership

-This gallery and live event have been made possible thanks to a collaboration between the Child Trafficking Response Team (CDSS), the Preventing and Addressing Child Trafficking Project (Child and Family Policy Institute of CA), National Center for Youth Law and the CSEC Action Team’s Survivor Advisory Board .
+The Human Trafficking Prevention Month Online Gallery and live event have been made possible thanks to a collaboration between the Child Trafficking Response Team (CDSS), the Preventing and Addressing Child Trafficking Project (Child and Family Policy Institute of CA) ,the CSEC Action Team and National Center for Youth Law.